ngrok/ngrok-docs/docs/cloud-edge/modules/ip-restrictions.md

 ### Upstream Headers {#upstream-headers}

-No additional upstream headers are added by the Compression module.
+No additional upstream headers are added.

 ### Events